iammayanksrivastava/hasnode_backup/cl65bpqr506gv0ynvb1r24wws.md

     .option("checkpointLocation", "/tmp/sky/customers/_checkpoints")

 Once you are ready, you can execute the Autoloader function with the parameters defined at the runtime.
-Now in the below example, I used the .tirgger option set to true, so the job ran and loaded all the data in target and applied the SCD Type 1.
+Now in the below example, I used the .trigger option set to true, so the job ran and loaded all the data in target and applied the SCD Type 1.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1659030692251/QIa4AV1We.png?auto=compress)